Browse bands by letter:

 Band-info:

-Yuma from Edenkoben was founded in 1982 by Andreas Meyer, Bernd Lintz and Stefan Paulus who was searching for a guitar player and a vocalist which they both found in Harald Nawrocki.
+Yuma from Edenkoben (greater Speyer area) was founded in 1982 by Andreas Meyer, Bernd Lintz (ex-White Horse/Flintstone) and Stefan Paulus who was searching for a guitar player and a vocalist which they both found in Harald Nawrocki.
 They started rehearsing and wrote about 30 own songs, one of them being "Speed fire" (1982), a midpaced instrumental Hardrocker that appeared on Yuma's first Demo "Hard to hear" recorded in February '85.
 All of the 4 trax still spread a slightly sloppy feeling, but especially "Universal killer" could fully convince with it's epic approaches.
-Stefan Tillack replaced Bernd Lintz on bass and they recorded the "Hey you" 7" in August '86.
+Stefan Tillack replaced Bernd Lintz on bass, who joined Steel Preacher/The Warning instead, and they recorded the "Hey you" 7" in August '86.
 The band had added some more power to their songs and especially the galopping "Nightrider" fully fit into the for 1986 working standards in the Metal business, sounding like wellknown Gama bands now.
 The same track was also taken for the Seven's Up Compilation.
-In 1988 another Demo was recorded with "Destroyed illusions" but the bass position always changed then.
+Andreas Meyer (later in Trancemission) had to quit because the army was calling to arms and Max Jescheck joined instead on guitar.
+In 1988 another Demo was recorded with "Destroyed illusions", that stepped back a bit in terms of heaviness and mainly included melodic midtempo numbers, but the bass players position always changed afterwards.
 Christian Stolle came for Tillack, then Bac Pfister.
-Andreas Meyer (later in Trancemission) had to quit because the army was calling to arms and Max Jescheck joined.
 In the early 90's Jens Weiße handled the vocals but soon got replaced by Thomas Tretter while Jeschek quit too and Gunter Gehrlein (later in Skye) became new guitarist.
 When Stefan Paulus left the band in 1994 they carried on for slightly a year with Stephane Tarin on drums before they called it quits.
-2007 they released a compilation called "Keep On Rockin 2007 (Retrospect 1982-1994)" that contains some older demos plus the 7".
+In 2007 then Yuma reformed and released a compilation called "Keep On Rockin 2007 (Retrospect 1982-1994)" that contains some older demos plus the 7".

 You may also check out the Yuma Homepage